-Don’t forget about a Roth IRA.
 With their tax-free growth and tax-free distributions, Roth IRAs are great long term investment accounts for those who qualify.
 Depending on earned income (phaseouts begin at $118,000 for single filers and $186,000 for joint filers) funding a Roth each year along with contributions to one of the above tax-deferred retirement accounts can be a great way to maximize retirement dollars.
 Many high earning entrepreneurs overlook their ability to contribute without realizing they qualify once self-employment deductions are accounted for.

-Protect the most important asset.
 Guard against the unexpected with appropriate amounts of term life insurance, disability insurance and health insurance.
 Be sure to carry liability and/or umbrella insurance as well.
 More than just the business, family and loved ones can be impacted without having these policies in place.

-Plan an exit.
 It can be hard for entrepreneurs to picture not being a part of the business they started, but at some point that will be a reality.
 While this isn’t something to worry about right away, beginning to plan sooner rather than later should result in a smoother (and more profitable) ride off into the sunset.
 Having time to mentor key employees and “institutionalizing” the business by ensuring normal day to day operations can function without the founder will result in a more attractive business for potential buyers.

 With so much time and energy spent on keeping a business running, it's easy for entrepreneurs to neglect their personal finances.
 For many, it’s not until they are ready to sell that they begin thinking about the ramifications of a payout for all of their hard work.
 Rather than waiting until that day does (or doesn’t) come, entrepreneurs should establish relationships with a team of independent legal, tax and financial advisers early on to protect their flank and enable the singular drive towards entrepreneurial success to stay on target.